Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/appendix/glossary.typ

   definition: [
     A collection of code that serves as a base for other code to be written on top of.
   ],
 )

-#nb_create_glossary_entry(
-  title: "Git",
-  definition: [
-    A version control system.
-Used to create saved points in time in your code called commits.
-  ],
-)

-#nb_create_glossary_entry(
-  title: "GitHub",
-  definition: [
-    A collection of git repositories hosted by Microsoft.
-Allows us to make our code easily accessible.
-  ],
-)